paynejason/ontology-mapper-ui/README.md

 -   `ontology-mapper-client`: the React frontend

 Then, in a browser, navigate to `localhost:3000` to see the application.
 When done, hit `Ctrl+C` in the command line to shut down the containers.

+### Acknowledgements
+Initial setup of React and Flask and Dockerization aided by an [article series](https://blog.miguelgrinberg.com/post/how-to-dockerize-a-react-flask-project) by Miguel Grinberg.